Nevanlinna theory of the Askey-Wilson divided difference operator: Askey-Wilson type Nevanlinna deficient values

 We construct two kinds of examples below that both give $\mathrm{AW-}$ Nevanlinna deficiencies at $x=0$ as arbitrary rational number, that is, $\Theta_{\mathrm{AW}}(0)=\frac{m}{n}>0$.
 The first category of examples is based on the definition \ref{D:deficient} that if the pre-image of zero for certain function $f$ lies on an infinite sequence of the form (\ref{E:AW-except}), then $\Theta_{\mathrm{AW}}(0)=1$.
 Our second category example is based on constructing multiple zeros interpreted in the conventional sense (that is, in the sense of differentiation).

-Here comes with our first example.
-All the zeros are simple when interpreted in the conventional sense, but when some of them are grouped into an infinite union of certain finite sequences are in fact multiple zeros when interpreted in the sense of Askey-Wilson.
+In our first example below all the zeros are simple when interpreted in the conventional sense, but when some of them are grouped into an infinite union of certain finite sequences are in fact multiple zeros when interpreted in the sense of Askey-Wilson.

 \begin{example} Let $n$ be a positive integer.
 Then the function

 has

 according to the definition of $\awNf{r}{f=0}$ in (\ref{E:int-counting}).